 iii) reduce disability and improve quality of life after meningitis of any cause.

-Now that the Roadmap has been ratified and supported by countries across the world, we're delighted to announce a launch event on the 28th of September 2021.
+With the Roadmap has been ratified and supported by countries across the world, a launch event was held on the 28th of September 2021.

 About the event